utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 **Software:** EasyExam
 **Actor:** User
 **Requirement:** User is logged
+**Guarantees:**
-**Use Case:** UC02 - Registering a new question/answer
+  - All question and answer's fields filled by the user will be save for the system **Use Case:** UC02 - Registering a new question and answer
-1. Logged user clicks on Submit a question
+1. User selects option "Create question"
 2. User fills the fields for the question
-3. User clicks Next
+3. User selects option "Next"
 4. User fills the fields for the answer
-5. User clicks Submit
+5. User selects option "Submit"
-6. User redirects to confirmation page
+6. System requests to confirm action
-7. User clicks on finish button
+7. User selects option "Finish"
+8. System saves question and answer
-8. User gets redirected to the dashboard
+9. User gets redirected to the dashboard

 - **Extensions:**